Author Guidelines

 Introduction

 Provide sufficient details to allow the work to be reproduced by an independent researcher.
-Methods that are already published should be summarized, and indicated by a reference.
+Methods that have already been published should be summarized and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.

 Results

-Results should clearly present the findings.
-This should explore the significance of the results of the work.
+The result section should be separated from the discussion.
+This section should explore the significance of the results of the work.

 Discussion